cjiang2/robot_semantics/README.md

 ## Demo
-We offer a pretrained model with our attention-seq2seq, download it [here](NEED UPDATES) and put it inside path: `robot_semantics/checkpoints/saved`.
+We offer a pretrained model with our attention vision-language model, download it [here](NEED UPDATES) and put it inside path: `robot_semantics/checkpoints/saved`.

 A [jupyter notebook](https://github.com/zonetrooper32/robot_semantics/blob/main/experiments/demo/kg_demo_fast.ipynb) to visualize attentions and the knowledge graph given outputs from the Vision-Language model.
 File is under `robot_semantics/experiments/demo`.